 This cannot be overstated enough: do not try to fake empathy.
-Being real with your customers in both your broader messaging across platforms, but especially within a personal business holiday is absolutely a must.
+Being real with your customers in both your broader messaging across platforms and especially within a personal business holiday is absolutely a must.

 Even though 2021 hasn’t been as extra apocalypse-y as 2020, it certainly has not been a picnic for most folks.
 Given the enormity and scope of the global pandemic and economic crisis, every one of your customers has been affected in one way or another.
 Yes, even still in 2021.
-To avoid appearing tone-deaf, make sure to address the unusually difficult holiday season many people will be experiencing.
+To avoid appearing tone-deaf, make sure to address the unusually difficult holiday season many people may be experiencing.
 Use your holiday card message as a way to personally thank them for their support.
-No need to dive into depressing details of 2020 (this is still a holiday card and you want to leave your recipients feeling joyful) so just address the fact that many may still be struggling and move on with optimistic wishes.
+No need to dive into depressing details of 2021 (this is still a holiday card and you want to leave your recipients feeling joyful) so just address the fact that many may still be struggling and move on with optimistic wishes.

 Keep the conversation going beyond the holiday season.

 Use your holiday message as an opportunity to show your customers that your business has the capacity to adapt to the changing environment by opening up channels for further conversations.
-Let them know your plans for the new year and how your company plans on continuing to meet their evolving needs.
+Let them know your plans for the new year and how your company is prepared to continue to meet their evolving needs.

-If your company is choosing to mail business new years cards instead of holiday or corporate Christmas messaging to clients in 2020, this would be a great opportunity to highlight your efforts to meet their needs in the new year.
+If your company is choosing to mail business new years cards instead of holiday or corporate Christmas cards to clients in 2021, this would be a great opportunity to highlight your efforts to meet their needs in 2022.

 How to start the message in your business holiday cards.

-Ok, so you understand how to address the dark elephant in the room without sounding depressing, but how do you start your holiday card?
-There are a few different options that you can address your clients.
+Ok, so you understand how to address the dark elephant in the room without sounding depressing, but how do you begin?
+There are a few different options in the ways you can address your clients.

 If you have the name of each customer, you’ll want to address them personally from the get-go.

-If your branding is a little less serious, you may want to address your cards directly to the recipient’s first name.
-You can even simply address the card to the recipient’s name and skip the ‘dear’ if it aligns with your branding.
+If your branding is a little less serious, you may want to address your cards directly to the recipient’s first name by skipping the ‘dear’ (if it aligns with your branding).